essdot/js-lessons/doc/functions.md

 `new MyClass()`

 `new` is an operator that takes a function as an operand.
-It creates an object and then invokes the function in the context of the newly-created object.
+The `new` operator creates a new object and then invokes the function in the context of the new object.
 Functions that are intended to be called with `new` are called constructors, and by convention the function's name should begin with a capital letter.

 ```javascript
 // constructor for Customer objects